Model Structures on Commutative Monoids in General Model Categories

 \begin{theorem} Let $\M$ be a cofibrantly generated monoidal model category satisfying the commutative monoid axiom and the monoid axiom, and assume that the domains of the generating maps $I$ (resp. $J$) are small relative to $(I\otimes \M)$-cell (resp. $(J\otimes \M$)-cell).
 Let $R$ be a commutative monoid in $\M$.
 Then the category $CAlg(R)$ of commutative $R$-algebras is a cofibrantly generated model category in which a map is a weak equivalence or fibration if and only if it is so in $\M$.
 In particular, when $R=S$ this gives a model structure on commutative monoids in $\M$. \end{theorem}

-It is clear from this description of $CAlg(R)$ that if $\M$ is simplicial then $CAlg(R)$ is simplicial.
-Simply use that (trivial) fibrations are created in $\M$ and use the pullback formulation of the SM7 axiom.
-Because $CAlg(R)$ is a subcategory of $\M$, we can also see that if $\M$ is combinatorial then $CAlg(R)$ is combinatorial.
+It is clear from this description of $CAlg(R)$ that if $\M$ is combinatorial then $CAlg(R)$ is combinatorial (see \cite{beke-sheafifiable}, 2.3).
+Furthermore, if $\M$ is simplicial then $CAlg(R)$ is simplicial: it is cotensored over simplicial sets and the cotensor commutes with the forgetful functor (i.e. for $X$ in $\M$ and $K$ a simplicial set, $U(X^K)\cong U(X)^K$, since $X^K$ inherits its commutative monoid structure from $X$), the functor $X\mapsto X^K$ has a left adjoint for all $X$ and $K$ by the adjoint functor theorem, and this left adjoint provides the tensoring of $\M$ over simplicial sets.
+So $CAlg(R)$ is a simplicial category.
+To see that it is a simplicial model category, use that (trivial) fibrations are created in $\M$ and use the pullback formulation of the SM7 axiom.

-Recall that a model category $\M$ is said to be \textit{tractable} if the domains of the generating (trivial) cofibrations are cofibrant in $\M$.
-As the generating (trivial) cofibrations of $CAlg(R)$ are of the form $R\otimes \Sym(I)$ (resp. $R\otimes \Sym(J)$, these are cofibrant in $CAlg(R)$ if $\M$ is tractable and satisfies the commutative monoid axiom.
-Hence, tractability also passes from $\M$ to $CAlg(R)$.
+As the generating (trivial) cofibrations of $CAlg(R)$ are of the form $R\otimes \Sym(I)$ (resp. $R\otimes \Sym(J)$), these are cofibrant in $CAlg(R)$ if the generating (trivial) cofibrations of $\M$ are cofibrant and if $\M$ satisfies the commutative monoid axiom.
+Hence, the property that the domains of the generating cofibrations are cofibrant (sometimes called tractability) also passes from $\M$ to $CAlg(R)$.